 If you’ve done all of the above and you’re still seeing the “your site has no hreflang tags error” on Google Search Console, there may be a problem with your implementation.

 The issue could be a number of things, so you’ll need to do some troubleshooting to find out exactly what the problem is.
-Here are some things to check:
+Here are some things to check in your hreflang annotations:

 - Check bidirectional links.
 Make sure you’ve implemented return links on all of your multilingual pages.
 For example, if your English page links to your Spanish page, your Spanish page must also link to your English page.
-If you don’t have return links set up correctly, it could trigger the “your site has no hreflang tags” error, as missing return tags can make search engines feel lost.
+If you don’t have return links set up correctly it could trigger the “your site has no hreflang tags” error, as missing return tags can make search engines feel lost.

 - Update your implementation when a page is deleted.
-Whenever a page on your site is deleted or redirected, make sure its counterparts are updated.
+Whenever a page on your site is deleted or redirected, make sure your linking reflects it.

-- Make sure you’ve used self-referencing canonical links.
-Each page should include a rel=”canonical” link that points back to itself, as well as links to all its alternates.
+- Make sure you’ve used self-referencing canonical URLs.
+Each page should include a rel=”canonical” tag that points back to itself, as well as links to all its alternates.

 - Make sure you’ve used official language/region codes.
 You must use ISO 639-1 language codes and ISO 3166-1 region codes in the correct format.